-Scalar quantities are physical quantities which have a magnitude, but no direction.
+Scalar quantities are physical quantities that have a magnitude but no direction.
 They are measured with a numerical value.
 Some examples of scalar quantities are:

-Vector quantities are different to scalar quantities because they have a magnitude and a direction.
+Vector quantities are different from scalar quantities because they have both magnitude and direction.
 Some examples of vector quantities are:

 Instead of a written description, arrows can be used to represent vectors.
 The arrow indicates both the magnitude and the direction.

 For example, an arrow pointing to the right with a label ’20N’ would mean a force of 20 newtons to the right.